kamilazdybal/PCAfold/docs/index.rst

 clustering and sampling), uses PCA as a dimensionality reduction technique and introduces metrics to judge the topology of the low-dimensional manifolds.

-The general overview for using **PCAfold** modules is presented in the diagram
+A general overview for using **PCAfold** modules is presented in the diagram
 below:

 .. image:: images/PCAfold-diagram.png